mieubrisse/gecko/vms/wasmvm/README.md

 ### Byte Arguments

-One can pass a byte array to a contract method by providing argument `byteArgs` when calling `wasm.Invoke`.
+One can pass a byte array (including JSON) to a contract method by providing argument `byteArgs` when calling `wasm.Invoke`.

-You may be thinking, "wait, didn't you just say WASM methods can't take byte array arguments?"
+You may be thinking, "wait, didn't you just say WASM methods can only take numeric arguments?"
 Well, that's true.
 We don't pass in the byte arguments directly.
 The contract can read the byte arguments by calling imported method `getArgs` (see "Imported Function" section above.)

 #### Example

-The method `print_byte_args` in the contract we defined above reads the byte arguments to it, then uses `print` to print them.
+The method `print_byte_args` in the contract we defined above reads the byte arguments to it, then uses imported method `print` to print them.

 When we call it: